-We are a team of 7 of which 5 are podiatrists.
+We are a team of 3 podiatrists working from the single location.
 Each specialises in different fields with all treating all patients for common problems.

 Ainslie has been practising podiatry in Buderim since graduating from QUT with a Diploma in Applied Science – Podiatry (with Distinction) in 1991.
 Ainslie continued her studies through Queen Margaret University College in Edinburgh with a Bachelor and Masters degrees in Podiatry.
 Running the business has been supported by the completion of and Executive- MBA through University of the Sunshine Coast and completing The Company Directors course.
 Ainslie is a current company director with the Australian Podiatry Association, the peak body for podiatry representation in Australia.
 Ainslie also has teaching responsibilities with QUT podiatry students.